An original piece by Xanthippe of Urizen

 Strength

 Winter does not strengthen or empower.
 It is extremely difficult for Winter magic to grant enhanced health, endurance or mighty blows.
-While a magician might shatter a shield with a touch of their rod, Winter cannot grant a warrior the supernatural strength needed to smash such a shield with their two-handed weapon.
+While a magician might shatter a shield with a touch of their rod, Winter cannot grant a warrior the supernatural strength needed to smash such a shield with their great weapon.
 The personal enchantments that Winter creates are about resisting death through increased fortitude, or about enhancing personal power with a price (in the manner of rituals such as Sorin's Rite of Agony).

 Prosperity